jemcdevitt/DeadMansChest/README.md

 ## Design Philosophy

-Dead Man's Chest is not meant to be a full quest engine.
+Deadman's Chest is not meant to be a full quest engine.

 It is meant to add a small, memorable adventure to survival play.